 - Not portable.

-- Usually more expensive then a hand magnifier.
+- Usually more expensive then a hand book magnifier.

 Field Of View: The size of the area being magnified when viewing

-through a magnifier lens.
+through a magnifying lens.
 The higher the power of the magnifier the smaller the field of view.

-calculate the power of a magnifier lens.
+the power of a magnifying lens.
 The higher diopter will provide higher magnification.
 Diopter is expressed

-Focal Range: The distance from the magnifier lens to the object being viewed.
+Focal Range: The distance from the magnifying lens to the object

-Fresnel Magnifier: A flat magnifier consisting of concentric circles that can be a full page
+Fresnel Magnifier: A flat magnifier consisting of concentric circles that can magnify a whole page.

-to a degree that causes problems not fixable by usual means, such as glasses or medication.
-Our low vision magnifiers can
+to see to a degree that causes problems not fixable by usual means, such as glasses or medication.
+Our low vision

 Rules Of Magnification.

-such as 8x must be held steady or else they will be out of focus.
+such as 8x must be held steady or else they will be out of focus.-

 The American Foundation for the Blind